owen-ross-cs/Port-Scanner/README.md

 tcp_urg_pointer = 0
 ```

-#### IP Header
+#### IP Header Construction
-The next part of the script is creating the IP header.
-This is simliar to creating the TCP header, with some differences.
-Since IP is a lower laayer than TCP, we need to set some data that wasn't present in the TCP header.
-The main difference is setting the IP version, the protocol, IP source address, and IP destination address.
-The TCP header will be combined with the IP header to create a complete IP packet.
+The IP header is constructed after the TCP header.
+Unlike the TCP header, the IP header includes routing informaton required to deliver the packet to the target.
+Key fields in the IP header include:
+- IP version
+- Protocol type
+- Source IP address
+- Destination IP address

 Below is a diagram of an IP header:
 <img width="936" height="427" alt="image" src="https://github.com/user-attachments/assets/1b8e460c-4c04-4674-87c0-753d3d899f53" />
 Ref 2.
 Diagram of IP header, from: https://en.wikipedia.org/wiki/IPv4#/media/File:IPv4_Packet-en.svg

-Since it is a SYN packet, the IP header needs to be set with the TCP protocol and have a version of IPv4.
-Other than this, setting the IP heade is pretty much the same as creating the TCP header.
+The IP header is eventually combined with the TCP header to form the complete packet that is sent to the target.
 Below is the code to create the IP header:
 ```python
 ''' Setting all of the values for the IP header ''' ip_ver = (4 << 4) + 5 # Setting the version for IPv4